 Whitehaven Beach and Heart Reef are two of the most iconic natural wonders of Australia.
-In this blog we will share how to best see these gems – from your own private helicopter!
+In this blog we will share the perfect way to see these gems – from your own exclusive helicopter tour!

 Whitehaven Beach was recently voted Australia’s best beach, and one of the best in the world, thanks to its long stretch of empty, pristine white sand beach with calm lapping turquoise waters.
-Heart Reef is another must-see attraction that is part of the Great Barrier Reef.
-Its naturally formed heart shape is stunning, set among turquoise and emerald waters of the surrounding reef system.
+The world-famous Heart Reef is another must-see attraction that is part of the Great Barrier Reef.
+Its naturally formed heart-shaped reef is stunning, set among turquoise and emerald waters of the surrounding reef system.

 How To Get To Whitehaven Beach and Heart Reef